giadainnocenti/enviroment-impact-health/README.md

 # Exploratory Analysis Conclusions and Future Outcomes
 * The exploratory data analysis showed that there is **not** a clear linear correlation between asthma prevalence in adults and the days with high PM2.5 and ozone pollution.
-* A correlation between asthma episodes and air pollution (i.e. more acute asthma on high pollution summer date) is reported in the scientific literature [1-4], hence the _possible linear correlation between asthma hospitalization and air pollution_ will be evaluated in the future.
+* A correlation between asthma episodes and air pollution (i.e. more acute asthma on high pollution summer date) is reported in the scientific literature [1-4], hence the _possible linear correlation between asthma hospitalizations and air pollution_ will be evaluated in the future.
 * The _future explanatory data analysis_ aims to highlight what are the best states to live in for people who suffers from asthma.
 It will be deployed in a successive version of the flask app.
 \
 \